astoeckel/led-controller/README.md

 *Case (b):*
 When the MOSFET is in its zero-conductance state, the magnetic field stored in the inductor tries to maintain the current flow.
 Once the measured current falls below the threshold current the MOSFET can be safely switched on again.

 Note that the IRLU 120N MOSFET used here can be switched using logic-level volatges and does not require an additional driver circuit.
-You can safely build this circuit on a bread board with a (high-wattage) resistor as a load and by manually switching the MOSFET from a 3V3 voltage source (or just using a switch instead of a MOSFET).
+You can safely build this circuit on a bread board with a (high-wattage) resistor as a load and by manually switching the MOSFET from a 3.3V voltage source (or just using a switch instead of a MOSFET).
 Using an oscilloscope you should be able to measure something close to the above voltage trace.

 **Implementation details:** The shunt resistors R6/R7 must be 0.6W low tolerance resistors.
-There should be a low-ESR 100uF electrolytic capacitor between VCC and GND close to the MOSFET to stabilise the power supply.
-Remember that current through the diode D2 will be the same as the current through your load, so use a fast-switching Schottky diode with corresponding current rating.
+There should be a low-ESR 100µF (or higher) electrolytic capacitor between VCC and GND close to the MOSFET to stabilise the power supply.
+Remember that the current through diode D2 will be the same as the current through your load, so use a fast-switching Schottky diode with corresponding current rating.

 ### Automating the switching process using a comperator